gruntwork-io/patcher-action/README.md

 # patcher-action
 A GitHub Action for running Patcher.

+> [!IMPORTANT]
+> Patcher is in beta and only available to Gruntwork subscribers, contact our Sales team sales@gruntwork.io if you have interest
+> in using Patcher to update your Terraform/Terragrunt dependencies.

 You can find out more about Gruntwork Patcher at [gruntwork.io](https://gruntwork.io/patcher) and by reading the [latest docs](https://docs.gruntwork.io/patcher/).

 ## Usage